rgorby/MAGE/docs/source/quickStart/running/geoQuickStart.rst

                             Path to JSON file of options (default: None) --verbose, -v         Print verbose output (default: False).

+.. note:: The ``makeitso.py`` script requires the NASA CDF library.
+Make sure
+    this library is available on your system before proceeding.

-For this example, we will use run the code on ``derecho``, and use the default ``BASIC`` mode, which requires the minimum amount of input from the user.
-At each prompt, you can either type in a value, or hit the ``Return`` key to accept the default value (shown in square brackets at the end of the prompt).
+For this example, we will run the code on ``derecho``, and use the default ``BASIC`` mode, which requires the minimum amount of input from the user.
+At each prompt, you can either type in a value, or hit the :kbd:`Return` key to accept the default value (shown in square brackets at the end of the prompt).
 To get started, run ``makeitso.py`` with no arguments:

 .. code-block:: bash

-    $ source ~/local/cdf/3.9.0/bin/definitions.B
-    $ makeitso.py
+    $ $KAIJUHOME/scripts/makeitso/makeitso.py
     Name to use for PBS job(s) [geospace]:
     Do you have an existing boundary condition file to use?
 (Y|N) [N]:
     Start date for simulation (yyyy-mm-ddThh:mm:ss) [2016-08-09T09:00:00]: